 Responding to requests for cosmetic interventions

-If a patient requests an intervention, you must follow the guidance in Consent, including consideration of the patient’s medical history.
+If a patient requests an intervention, you must follow the guidance in Decision making and consent, including consideration of the patient’s medical history.
 You must ask the patient why they would like to have the intervention and the outcome they hope for, before assessing whether the intervention is appropriate and likely to meet their needs.

 If you believe the intervention is unlikely to deliver the desired outcome or to be of overall benefit to the patient, you must discuss this with the patient and explain your reasoning.
 If, after discussion, you still believe the intervention will not be of benefit to the patient, you must not provide it.
 You should discuss other options available to the patient and respect their right to seek a second opinion.

 When you discuss interventions and options with a patient, you must consider their vulnerabilities and psychological needs.
 You must satisfy yourself that the patient’s request for the cosmetic intervention is voluntary.

 You must explain any monitoring or follow-up care requirements at the outset.
 You must tell patients if implanted medical devices may need to be removed or replaced and after how long.

 You must tell prospective patients if alternative interventions are available that could meet their needs with less risk, including from other practitioners.

 You must give patients clear, accurate information about the risks of the proposed intervention and any associated procedures, including anaesthesia and sedation,9 following the guidance in Decision making and consent (paragraphs 11-12, 17-24, 27-30, 58f and 66-67).